 This is the best way you can go about developing or honing your bass skill-set in particular disciplines.

-For example: Make tomorrow the day that you’ll practice skipping your lure under jetties and wharves using your baitcaster.
+For example: Make tomorrow the day that you’ll practice skipping your lure under jetties and wharves using your casting reel.
 On this fishing trip, this is all you will do.

 The focus is on the skill as opposed to the fishing.
 You’re practicing, not hunting.
 However, the bonus is, you may well catch a fish too.